Silk Rug Cleaning

 Or leave a message bellow.

 Ever looked at your rug and wondered, “What on earth are you made of?”
 We get it.
 That beautiful piece in your living room isn’t just a floor covering; it’s a story, an investment, and sometimes, a complete mystery.
 Knowing its material isn’t just rug-nerd trivia—it’s the absolute key to keeping it looking fabulous for decades.
 Get it wrong, and a well-meaning cleaning attempt can turn into a heartbreaking disaster.
-Trust us, we’ve seen it all at our Queens shop.
+Trust us, we’ve seen it all at our Queens shop, just a stone’s throw from the iconic Unisphere in Flushing Meadows and the vibrant art scene at MoMA PS1.

 Let’s demystify your décor together and give you the confidence to care for your rugs like a pro.